 · Disseminating technical know-how and good practices through the TA.

-From 2007 to the end of 2014, AFD has committed more than EUR 2 billion through green credit line programmes with 35 financial institutions to finance green projects in developing and emerging countries.
+From 2007 to date, AFD has committed approximately EUR 2.5 billion with 42 financial institutions to finance green projects in 30 developing and emerging countries.
 AFD has been pioneer in Africa for financing green projects through credit lines to local financial institutions.
 SUNREF West Africa I started successfully in September 2014.The programme is co-financed by AFD (30m€), the Fond Français pour l’Environnement Mondial - FFEM (EUR 1.5m) and EU-AITF TA (EUR 6m).
 It is composed of concessional credit lines, a regional TA programme, and an investment grant scheme.